-There are already legal requirements for the healthy home standards in place, however, landlords must meet all other minimum standards within 90 days of the start of any new or renewed tenancy from 1 July 2021.

-If a long-term existing tenancy is in place where no renewals have occurred, landlords will still be required to meet the standards no later than 1 July 2024.
+There are already legal requirements for the healthy home standards in place, however, landlords must now meet all standards within 90 days of the start date of any new or renewed tenancy.
+If an existing tenancy is in place where no changes occur, landlords will still be required to meet the standards no later than 1 July 2024.